 “Joker that wrote this letter”

-The purpose of the cover letter is to introduce you and your skillset to the recruiter.
+The cover letter aims to introduce you and your skillset to the recruiter.
 Therefore, your cover letter is one of the essential parts of your application.
 It’s what can make or break whether or not you get hired.
 Here are some tips that will help you write a cover letter that gets noticed:

-– Write a specific, personalized introduction about who you are and what kind of position you’re applying for.
+– Write a specific, personalised introduction about who you are and what kind of position you’re applying for.

 – Spend more time on why they should hire YOU rather than what they offer or how it’ll benefit them to hire YOU.

-- Avoid using cliches, like “I’m looking forward to hearing from you.”
+- Avoid cliches like “I’m looking forward to hearing from you.”

 - – Don’t use “I’m writing this” or “I am writing to” at the beginning of the letter.